d-sandborn/pyTRACE/README.md

 Please reference the manuscript for TRACEv1 (in print) for further details.

-pyTRACE version 0.0.1 (pre-alpha)

 This code generates estimates of ocean anthropogenic carbon content from user-supplied inputs of coordinates (lat, lon, depth), salinity, temperature, and date.
 Information is also needed about the historical and/or future CO<sub>2</sub> trajectory.
 This information can be provided or default values can be assumed.

 ## Setup

 Clone pyTRACE to your computer or download and extract a zipped file.
-Ensure Python, pip, and the dependencies listed in requirements.txt are installed, preferably in a virtual environment. pyTRACE can then be installed (as an editable install) by navigating to the base directory of pyTRACE and running
+Ensure Python, pip, and the dependencies listed in requirements.txt are installed, preferably in a virtual environment. pyTRACE can then be installed (as an editable install) by navigating to the base directory of pyTRACE and running the following command in a terminal emulator
 ```
 python -m pip install -e .
 ```